MathML/website/affiliates/friends.md

 title: Friends
 ---

-Thank you to the crowd of MathML enthousiasts for their volunteer work in MathML projects and for spreading the word about native MathML support...
+Thank you to the crowd of MathML enthusiasts for their volunteer work in MathML projects and for spreading the word about native MathML support...
 You're awesome!